Kington Tramway: Parliamentary authorisation, construction and opening

+In 1962 the discovery of a book containing all the minutes of the meetings of the Kington Railway (1818-1862) was made in the Midland Bank in Kington.
+This book listed the initial shareholders in the business, which included James Watt, who invested £500.
+His son, James Watt jnr, was a member of the Kington Railway Company's central committee until the end of his life.

 Operation of the tramway

 For the tramway's opening, an end-on connection was made with the Hay Railway, also a plateway.
 This co-operative arrangement allowed the through working of wagons, pulled by horses, along a continuous 36 mi line to wharves on the Brecknock and Abergavenny Canal.

 The tramway was intended solely for the carriage of goods and minerals, and therefore did not carry any passengers.
+Although wagons were horse-drawn there was an account in 1841 of an 'ingenious' man-powered vehicle, which was propelled by means of cogs and hand winch operated by two men seated on the vehicle.
+They travelled from Hay to Brecon at about 5 to 6 miles per hour, loaded up with a ton of coal and returned the next day.
+They broke their journey for refreshments at the Hay Gas-House, and children played with the machine and broke one of the wheels.
+As a result of the damage the men had to push the machine to Eardisley, whereas they had been headed to Kington.

 Merger and subsequent use

 The Kington Tramway was acquired by the Kington and Eardisley Railway in 1862.
 The new company used much of the line of the tramway to build its standard-gauge railway, utilising normal rails and steam locomotives, between Eardisley and Kington.